I know you, I ate a slice once upon a dream

 - Slowly incorporate vanilla extract, and milk.
 Beat until smooth.
 Add additional milk or powdered sugar if needed for desired consistency.
 Add Wilton Sky Blue food coloring to reach desired tint.

+I hope you love this Disney Cinderella Cake as much as my friends did!
 Read more about my Cinderella Ball here.
 Watch the video highlights:

 Make your own magic,